kubiyabot/terraform-modules/ask-kubiya-confluence/terraform/README.md

 ---

-*Let Confluence Knowledge Assistant help your team find the answers they need! 🔍✨*
+*Let Confluence Knowledge Assistant help your team find the answers they need across all your spaces! 🔍✨*